QuickBooks Blog

 The 8-step accounting cycle: A beginner’s guide

-• Using accounting software can save you time and take the stress out of bookkeeping.
+• Using accounting software automates key parts of the cycle, saving you time and taking the stress out of bookkeeping.

-As a small business owner, it's essential to have a clear picture of your company’s financial health.
+As a small business owner, you need a clear picture of your company's financial health.
 In fact, 71% of small business owners now use accounting software or apps to keep their finances in check.
 This starts with an understanding of the accounting cycle.

 The accounting cycle is a series of eight steps businesses use to identify, analyze, and record financial transactions.
-These steps help organize your accounting procedures so you can create accurate financial statements and make informed decisions.
+Following these steps keeps your accounting organized and your financial decisions informed.

 Step 1.
 Identify your transactions